Jon9851/ms3-/testing.md

   3. flash delete buttonns slightly off centered.

 # Accessibilty
-Accessibilty was tested on lighthouse during the development of  game review The results are distheplayed below.
+Accessibilty was tested on lighthouse during the development of  game review The results are displayed below.
 There are some discrepancies on the light house depending on what page you are on the site.
 I have attempted  to fix this but all i did was break the site.
 I have tired to sort some of these issues out but due to me reaching my build limit im unable to fix the rest of the issues.

 ![Testing on Lighthouse Reports ](gamesreviewc/static/image/lightrp.PNG)